Carlos Henriques

-Carlos Daniel Anastácio Henriques (born 7 July 1993) is a Portuguese footballer who plays for S.C.U.
-Torreense as a goalkeeper.
+Carlos Daniel Anastácio Henriques (born 7 July 1993) is a Portuguese professional footballer who plays as a goalkeeper for Liga Portugal 2 club Torreense.

 Club career

 Born in Silves, Algarve, Henriques played for three local clubs as a youth, finishing his development at Portimonense SC.
 He never made more than five Segunda Liga appearances in his first six seasons as a senior, his first coming on 14 January 2012 in a 1–2 home loss against C.F.
 União.

 Henriques played his first match in the Primeira Liga on 5 May 2018 – his sole of the campaign – on 5 May 2018, in a 3–2 away defeat to C.F.
 Os Belenenses.
 He spent the following three years in the second division, with F.C.
 Paços de Ferreira, S.C.
 Covilhã (both on loan) and C.D.
 Mafra.

 On 5 July 2021, Henriques signed with Liga 3 side S.C.U.
 Torreense.